LeeAnnEditor/o365hq/services/Azure Data Migration.md

 manager = "Roman Sotnik"
 +++

-This service will allow you to migrate Azure AD data from one Tenant to another.
+This service will allow you to migrate Azure AD data from one tenant to another.
 We can transfer:

 1. Virtual machines